 Do your competitors receive traffic from social media, referrals or Google search?
 What is their marketing strategy?
-Once you know the answers, another question arises – should you follow the same path as your rivals or try the other unexplored ways?
+Once you export Instagram analytics or Facebook analytics and get answers to how your social media performs overall, another question arises – should you follow the same path as your rivals or try the other unexplored ways?
 At Chanty, we are doing both – focusing on SEO and content marketing as they’ve proven to be great traffic (and leads) source for other market players while also experimenting with new channels like Quora or Facebook groups.

 31. What keywords do they rank in Google?

 Getting back to SEO, you can (and should) analyze what keywords bring the most traffic to your competitors.
 With the tools like Semrush and Ahrefs you can analyze the keyword difficulty.
 In other words, this gives you an idea on how hard it is to rank for a particular keyword.
 This way you can focus SEO efforts on the low hanging fruit to receive the fastest results.

 GTM was designed to simplify everyone’s life, both marketers and developers.
 Now there is no need to ping a developer every time distracting him from an important task.
 Once the GTM is added to the website, the marketing expert can add or delete any piece of required code either it’s Facebook pixel, Google remarketing or Hotjar analytics.